mweel1/usa_high_level/index.md

     details: A streamlined visa process integrating criminal records, banking and taxation to make immigration easier, safe and fair for American citizens.

-  - title: Product Safety Agency
-    details: The product safety agency would make it easy for citizens to report issues with products they purchase in the market place.
-By clicking on receipts on the bank to notify the agency of issues.

   - title: Voting ID
     details: Provide a voting capability for various area of the government by providing an ID during the voting process, and an open database to verify results.

   - title: Tickets
     details: Licensed businesses would register to issue tickets with a licensed e-mail address for selling tickets.
     link: /tickets

-  - title: Micro-Industrial Revolution
-    details: The micro-industrial revolution would call on corporate America to usher in a new production capacity to develop products and services in local areas with smaller production processes and better environmental controls.
-This would be coupled with a standardized robust API system to allow these small areas of production, services and consumers to communicate.
-Today our supply chain(s) are far to long and costly in environmental, and to difficult to protect with ongoing wars.

-  - title: Animal Control Agency
-    link: /animal-agency
-    details: The animal control agency would allow supply and demand for animal populations along with registration, transfer, validation of animals.

   - title: CDC
     details: The center for disease and control will provide real-time test results from testing facilities, unknown diseases will have containment plans for jurisdictions.
 Where people will be notified via the [emergency notification system](/ecs-gov/) to stay in doors.